Officers accused of assaulting innocent man feared he had weapon, court told

 It is alleged they assaulted Mr Ugborokefe, who “felt discriminated against”, while stopping him, in a case of mistaken identity, in Wykeham Road, Hendon, Barnet, north-west London, on December 28 last year.

-Joshi and Yelken were on patrol on the day of the incident when they were called to reports of a Rolex robbery, in which two suspects had ditched a car and fled on foot near Mr Ugborokefe’s location, the court heard.
+Joshi and Yelken were on patrol on the day of the incident when they were called to reports of a Rolex robbery, after two suspects ditched a car and fled on foot near Mr Ugborokefe’s location, the court heard.

 Police were looking for two skinny black males, wearing dark clothing with their hoods up, one of which had fur on the hood, in connection to the alleged robbery, the court heard on Friday.